blocher/dailyoffice2019/README.md

 Daily Morning Prayer and Daily Evening Prayer are the established rites (offices) by which, both corporately and individually, God’s people annually encounter the whole of the Holy Scriptures, daily confess their sins and praise Almighty God, and offer timely thanksgivings, petitions, and intercessions.

 ## Contributing
 Pull requests are welcome.
-Take a look at the issues and see where you might help out.
+Take a look at the Github [issues](https://github.com/blocher/dailyoffice2019/issues) and see where you might help out.
 Updates to documentation and tests (both of which are largely missing) are also welcome.

 ### Requirements
-- Python 3.7 (other 3.x may work)
+- Python 3.11
-- Node with npx
+- Node 16
-- Yarn
+- Yarn (via Corepack 0.17)
 - PostgreSQL
+- Memcached 1.6

+The project is known to work with these versions, although it may also work with more recent versions.

 ### Setting up a development environment
+If you are using macOS, all the above requirements may be installed with Homebrew.

-#### Clone project
+#### Initial project setup
 - Clone or fork the project from `https://github.com/blocher/dailyoffice2019`
 - `cd dailyoffice2019`
+- `cp app/.env.development app/.env.local`
+- `cp site/website/.env.example site/website/.env`

 #### Import database
-- Connect to Postgres `sudo psql -d postgres`
+- Connect to Postgres `psql -d postgres`
 - Create database `create database dailyoffice;`
-- Create user`create user dailyoffice with password 'password';`
+- Create user `create user dailyoffice with password 'password';`
 - Grant permissions `grant all privileges on database dailyoffice to dailyoffice;`
 - Exit postgres `\q`
-- Import `psql -U dailyoffice dailyoffice < site/dailyoffice_2020_01_12.sql`
+- Import `unzip -p site/dailyoffice_2024_01_30.sql.zip dailyoffice_2024_01_30.sql | psql -U dailyoffice dailyoffice`

 ALTERNATE: You may import the data into a clean database using the provided `import` Django management commands